Lkruitwagen/solar-pv-global-inventory/README.md

 Recognising the fundamental public-goods nature of asset-level data and its importance in the urgent mitigation of climate change, we make our dataset publicly available.

-The complete dataset can be downloaded from the World Resources Institute [Link forthcoming].
+The complete dataset can be downloaded from the [Zenodo data repository](https://zenodo.org/record/5005868).

-An interactive visualisation of our dataset is available [here](https://lucaskruitwagen.users.earthengine.app/view/solarpvdemo).
+An interactive visualisation of our dataset is from the World Resources Institute [here](https://resourcewatch.org/data/explore/ene032-Solar-Plants_1).

 ## Acknowledgements